Accessibility Settings Skip to main content

 Victims Charter

-The Victims Charter was published in August 2016 and creates a means of detailing precisely what services victims can expect and what the police and other partners are expected to provide.
+The charter creates a means of detailing precisely what services victims can expect and what the police and other partners are expected to provide.
 It is a means by which the PCC, the police and contracted partners can be held to account for delivering improved and consistent services.

 Stock image of a women putting her hand on someone's shoulder